-(a) The pool operator shall keep clean and free of slime, algae, litter, and vermin all ancillary facilities, including but not limited to For-showers, toilets, and dressing facilities, drinking fountains, diaper--changing stations, floors, the walls, partitions, doors, and lockers-and similar surfaces which require periodic cleaning shall be maintained smooth and finished so as to facilitate cleaning.
+(a) The pool operator shall keep clean and free of slime, algae, litter, and vermin all ancillary facilities, including, but not limited to, For showers, toilets, and dressing facilities, drinking fountains, diaper-changing stations, floors, the walls, partitions, doors, and lockers-and similar surfaces which require periodic cleaning shall be maintained smooth and finished so as to facilitate cleaning.

-(b) Except for deck showers, all s howers shall be provided for pool users as required by Chapter 31B of the California Building Code shall have with soap in soap dispensers or containers.
+(b) Except for deck showers, all sShowers shall be provided for pool users as required by Chapter 31B, Title 24, California Code of Regulations shall have with soap in seap dispensers or containers.

-(c) For toilet facilities, toilet tissue, handwashing detergent or soap, sanitaryand paper towels or hot air blowers, and toilet tissues_shall be provided in permanently installed dispensing devices.
+(c) For toilet facilities, toilet tissue, handwashing detorgent or soap, sanitaryand paper towels or hot air blowers, and toilet tissues_shall be provided in permanently installed dispensing devices.

-(d) The pool operator shall provide and maintain, in a clean and sanitary condition, a minimum of one waste receptacle in each toilet facility-in a clean and sanitary condition.
+(d) The pool operator shall provide and maintain, in a clean and sanitary condition, a minimum of one waste receptacle in each toilet facility.